digipres/publications/ipres/ipres-2010/papers/building-blocks-for-the-new-kb-e-depot.md

   process for the other components will follow in the fall.
 The first iteration of the New e-Depot will be delivered in 2012.'
 creators:
-- van Wijngaarden, Hilde
+- Hilde van Wijngaarden
-- Rog, Judith
+- Judith Rog
-- Marijnen, Peter
+- Peter Marijnen
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:185513/download
 grand_parent: iPRES